omar-faruk/bacnet-cpp-client/README.md

-# bacnet-cpp
+# bacnet-cpp-client
-Lightweight BACnet (building automation and control networks)  implementation in cpp
+Lightweight BACnet (building automation and control networks) client implementation in cpp to read BACnet objects and property values